 This 90-hour full semester field experience provides the teacher candidate continued opportunity to apply course content in a grade 1-6 classroom and to reflect on the teaching profession as an active participant.
-A mentor teacher and Teacher Ed. field supervisor provide guidance during this learning experience.
+A mentor teacher and Teacher Education field supervisor provide guidance during this learning experience.
 The teacher candidate will be challenged to develop ways of articulating subject area knowledge, to collaborate with colleagues and parents, and to apply understanding of students as individuals with social, emotional, physical, and intellectual needs.
 The teacher candidate will be expected to engage in daily classroom activities and will work with students in small group and large group settings during this Level III field experience.
-(This lab is completed during the semester immediately preceding student teaching.)
+Teacher Candidates will also prepare lesson plans in content areas and implement in whole group instruction.
+This field experience is completed during the semester immediately preceding student teaching.